iris-hep/iris-hep.github.io/pages/jobs.md

    * [Application Developer](https://apply.interfolio.com/59839) in Analysis Systems, with an emphasis on web and cloud technologies, reproducibility, and open science.
 Deadline **15 Feb, 2019** -- please contact kyle.cranmer@nyu.edu for more information.

    * [Postdoctoral Researcher](https://apply.interfolio.com/50856): pre-existing postdoctoral opening on ATLAS that can be split with IRIS-HEP.
-Deadline **31 Dec, 2018**
+Deadline **1 Feb, 2019**

    * [Faculty Fellow](https://cds.nyu.edu/facultyfellows/) Center for Data Science and Moore-Sloan Data Science Environment.